Runepx4/stein-icp/README.md

 This code provides a Python implementation of Stein ICP presented in the paper:

-"Stein ICP for Uncertainty Estimation in Point Cloud Matching", *RAL, 2021*.
+Fahira Afzal Maken, Fabio Ramos, Lionel Ott, ["Stein ICP for Uncertainty Estimation in Point Cloud Matching"](https://arxiv.org/abs/2106.03287), *RAL, 2021*.

 # Installation